 WATCH: Oklahoma QB Dillon Gabriel Interview

-Oklahoma quarterback Dillon Gabriel met with the media on Tuesday night ahead of the Sooners' Week 3 matchup with Nebraska.
+Oklahoma quarterback Dillon Gabriel met with the media on Tuesday night ahead of the Sooners' Week 4 matchup with Kansas State.

 Watch Oklahoma quarterback Dillon Gabriel meet with the media on Tuesday, Sept.
-13 ahead of the Sooners' Week 3 matchup with Nebraska on Saturday in Lincoln, NE.
+20 ahead of the Sooners' Week 4 matchup with Kansas State on Saturday in Norman.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!